-"Transaction Security" means the Security created or expressed to be created in favor of the Security Agents pursuant to the Security Documents.

-"Transfer Agent" means Citibank, N.A, London Branch.

-"Transfer Event" has the meaning given to it in Condition 6.7 (Mandatory Redemption for a Compulsory Transfer Event).

-"Transfer Event Proceeds" has the meaning given to it in Condition 6.7 (Mandatory Redemption for a Compulsory Transfer Event).

-"Treasury Rate" means the yield to maturity at the time of computation of U.S. Treasury securities with a constant maturity most nearly equal to the period from the redemption date to the Series A Bonds Maturity Date, the Series B Bonds Maturity Date or the Series C Bonds Maturity Date (as applicable).
+- "Transaction Security" means the Security created or expressed to be created in favor of the Security Agents pursuant to the Security Documents. - "Transfer Agent" means Citibank, N.A, London Branch. - "Transfer Event" has the meaning given to it in Condition 6.7 (Mandatory Redemption for a Compulsory Transfer Event). - "Transfer Event Proceeds" has the meaning given to it in Condition 6.7 (Mandatory Redemption for a Compulsory Transfer Event). - "Treasury Rate" means the yield to maturity at the time of computation of U.S. Treasury securities with a constant maturity most nearly equal to the period from the redemption date to the Series A Bonds Maturity Date, the Series B Bonds Maturity Date or the Series C Bonds Maturity Date (as applicable).
 The Issuer will obtain such yield to maturity from the information compiled and published in the most recent Federal Reserve Statistical Release H. 15(519) which has become publicly available at least two Business Days prior to the redemption date.
 If such Statistical Release is no longer published, the Issuer will use any publicly available source or similar market data.
 If the period from the redemption date to the Series A Bonds Maturity Date, the Series B Bonds Maturity Date or the Series C Bonds Maturity Date (as applicable) is not equal to the constant maturity of a U.S. Treasury security for which a weekly average yield is given, the Issuer will obtain the Treasury Rate by linear interpolation, calculated to the nearest one-twelfth of a year, from the weekly average yields of U.S. Treasury securities for which such yields are given.
-If the period from the redemption date to the Series A Bonds Maturity Date, the Series B Bonds Maturity Date or the Series C Bonds Maturity Date (as applicable) is less than one year, the Issuer will use the weekly average yield on actually traded U.S. Treasury securities adjusted to a constant maturity of one year to make such calculation.

-"Treasury Regulations" means the treasury regulations issued under the Code.

-"Treasury Transaction" has the meaning given to it in the Security Trust and Intercreditor Deed.

-"U&O Agreement" means the pipelines uses and operation agreement, dated on or about June 23, 2020 between ADNOC and AssetCo.

-"U&O Effective Date" the effective date of the U&O Agreement, being July 16, 2020.

-"UAE" means the United Arab Emirates.

-"UK" means the United Kingdom.

-"Underperformance Notice" has the meaning given to it under paragraph 1(c)(iv) of "Summary of Principal Project Documents - Pipelines Use and Operation Agreement - Term".

-"United Arab Emirates Bankruptcy Law" means the Federal Decree No. 9 of 2016 Concerning Bankruptcy of the United Arab Emirates.

-"Unrestricted Global Certificate" means an unrestricted global certificate evidencing Regulation S Bonds.

-"VAT" means value added tax.

-"Wood Mackenzie" means Wood Mackenzie Limited.
+If the period from the redemption date to the Series A Bonds Maturity Date, the Series B Bonds Maturity Date or the Series C Bonds Maturity Date (as applicable) is less than one year, the Issuer will use the weekly average yield on actually traded U.S. Treasury securities adjusted to a constant maturity of one year to make such calculation. - "Treasury Regulations" means the treasury regulations issued under the Code. - "Treasury Transaction" has the meaning given to it in the Security Trust and Intercreditor Deed. - "U&O Agreement" means the pipelines uses and operation agreement, dated on or about June 23, 2020 between ADNOC and AssetCo. - "U&O Effective Date" the effective date of the U&O Agreement, being July 16, 2020. - "UAE" means the United Arab Emirates. - "UK" means the United Kingdom. - "UK MiFIR" means Regulation (EU) No 600/2014 as it forms part of domestic law of the UK by virtue of the EUWA. - "UK MiFIR Product Governance Rules" means the FCA Handbook Intervention and Product Governance Sourcebook. - "UK PRIIPs Regulation" means Regulation (EU) No 1286/2014 as it forms part of domestic law of the UK by virtue of the EUWA. - "UK Prospectus Regulation" means Regulation (EU) 2017/1129 as it forms part of domestic law of the UK by virtue of the EUWA. - "Underperformance Notice" has the meaning given to it under paragraph 1(c)(iv) of "Summary of Principal Project Documents Pipelines Use and Operation Agreement Term". - "United Arab Emirates Bankruptcy Law" means the Federal Decree No. 9 of 2016 Concerning Bankruptcy of the United Arab Emirates. - "Unrestricted Global Certificate" means an unrestricted global certificate evidencing Regulation S Bonds. - "VAT" means value added tax. - "Wood Mackenzie" means Wood Mackenzie Limited.